postersw/AndersonIsland/ReadMe.txt

 DATA LOADS
 	Data is loaded from:
-	1. Daily Cache: dailycache.txt. manually maintained by rfb. loaded 1/day by the app getdailycache.php.
+	1. Daily Cache: dailycache.txt. manually maintained by rfb. loaded once/hour by the app calling getdailycache.php.
+	   NOTE: the app calls getdailycache.php script as an AJAX async HTTPS call.
+	         The script reads dailycache.txt and sends each line to the app - BUT The script filters out all comments.
+			  The script also reads <include file> and inserts the indicated file into the stream sent to the app. include files can be nested.
 	   RELOAD: To force a reload immediately: create file refresh.txt manually with 1 line that contains the date.
 This gets picked up by alerts.php.
+	   But its easier to just let the once/hour reload do it.
+	   INCLUDE FILES: dailycache.txt contains many <include xxx> directives, which read data from the indicated xxx file.
 	2. Coming Events:
-		comingevents.txt is loaded 1/day by the app getdailycache.php (called by the app) as of 1.6.
+		comingevents.txt is loaded once/hour by the app getdailycache.php (called by the app) as of 1.6.
 		  It is copied directly into the dailycache data stream. comingevents.txt is created daily by getgooglecalendarcron.php cron once/day.
 		It Reads google AndersonIsland calendar and extracts 6 months of events and activities (co-mingled)